Your Future in Education Starts Here

 Students analyze the content, methods, materials, and management techniques used in teaching science.
 Examination of national and state standards for the discipline.
 The course will include micro-teaching and self-evaluation, as well as school-based observation and participation in schools.

-EDUC.5832 Teaching English and Seminar (Practicum) (6cr)
+EDUC.5832 Teaching English and Seminar (6cr)

 The practicum is a minimum of 12-weeks in a school setting and takes place after all coursework is completed.
 Practicum can take place in a middle or high school depending on the subject area of licensure.
 Massachusetts' Department of Elementary and Secondary Education requires that a preservice teacher complete 300 hours of student teaching with 100 hours of full teaching responsibility in an approved school setting.
 Students are matched with experienced and licensed teachers who alongside a university supervisor evaluate the student's performance, provide feedback, support and mentoring.
 Students return to campus biweekly to attend a practicum seminar that focuses on CAP (Candidate Assessment of Performance).

-EDUC.5842 Teaching History and Seminar (Practicum) (6cr)
+EDUC.5842 Teaching History and Seminar (6cr)

 The practicum is a minimum of 12-weeks in a school setting and takes place after all coursework is completed.
 Practicum can take place in a middle of high school depending on the subject area of licensure.
 Massachusetts' Department of Elementary and Secondary Education requires that a preservice teacher complete 300 hours of student teaching with 100 hours of full teaching responsibility in an approved school setting.
 Students are matched with experienced and licensed teachers who alongside a university supervisor evaluate the student's performance, provide feedback, support and mentoring.
 Students return to campus biweekly to attend a practicum seminar that focuses on CAP (Candidate Assessment of Performance).

-EDUC.5892 Teaching Mathematics and Seminar (Practicum) (6cr)
+EDUC.5892 Teaching Mathematics and Seminar (6cr)

 The practicum is a minimum of 12-weeks in a school setting and takes place after all coursework is completed.
 Practicum can take place in a middle or high school depending on the subject area of licensure.
 Massachusetts' Department of Elementary and Secondary Education requires that a preservice teacher complete 300 hours of student teaching with 100 hours of full teaching responsibility in an approved school setting.
-Students are matched with experienced and licensed teachers who alongside a university supervisor evaluate the students's performance, provide feedback, support and mentoring.
+Students are matched with experienced and licensed teachers who, alongside a university supervisor, evaluate the student's performance, provide feedback, support and mentoring.
 Students return to campus biweekly to attend a practicum seminar that focuses on CAP (Candidate Assessment of Performance).

 EDUC.5903 Teaching Biology and Seminar (Practicum) (6cr)